What is a Modern Data Stack? Definition, Stages, & Best Practices

 Hybrid cloud strategy

-Look beyond initial tool costs to consider training, integration, maintenance, and scaling expenses.
-Sometimes a more expensive tool with better usability and integration capabilities delivers lower total cost of ownership than cheaper alternatives that require significant custom development.
+Look beyond the monthly subscription.
+Consider the costs of training, integration, and maintenance.
+Often, a "premium" tool with better usability and native integrations delivers a lower TCO than a cheaper tool that requires significant custom coding to work.

 Modern Data Stack Components and Tool Selection